Dr. Timothy J. Smith

 Awarded Princeton University Fellowship (Appalachian State University News Feature)

-Named Outstanding Young Faculty Award for College of Arts & Sciences (Department of Anthropology)
+Outstanding Junior Faculty of the Year Award for College of Arts & Sciences (Department of Anthropology)

 Publishes Mayan Language Book for Classrooms in Guatemala (Appalachian State University News Feature)